pfreixes/python-amqp-pycones/slides.rst

 ============================================

 As we saw before at `Bottleneck points`_ slides, there are a set of points that have to be considered to improve the Consumer throughput, to process messages as fast as we can.
-The make that we will implement the following characteristics using the **Pika** driver.

 * Scale vertically of the Consumer using concurrence or parallelism.